Start a conversation

 Day 3: Colpapampa – Lucmabamaba – Hot springs

-Today, we have passed our mid way point!
-Within 3 hours of walking, we are enjoying the beginning of the lush tropical rainforest, the bountiful fruit bearing trees, coffee and cacao trees, and the inviting fruit plantations with their flowering orchids and always plenty of birds to watch.
-We arrive at fabulous Lucmabamaba for a gourmet lunch with free time to rest.
+Today experience something totally different, within 3 hours of walking, enjoy the start of the lush tropical rainforest, the bountiful fruit bearing trees, coffee and cacao trees.
+Witness the inviting fruit plantations with their flowering orchids and see the abundance of birdlife that inhabit the forest.
+We arrive at fabulous Lucmabamaba for a gourmet lunch and a much needed rest.

-After lunch, we will experience nature at its purest, touring a coffee plantation adjacent to the campsite.
-Explore the fields and learn about the different varieties of beans, pick, roast, and grind your beans.
-Then enjoy brewing your own coffee.
+Tour a coffee plantation adjacent to the campsite.
+Explore the fields and learn about the different varieties of beans.
+Later you will be able to pick, roast, and grind your freshly picked beans.
+Enjoy brewing your own coffee.
 It doesn’t end there!
-Co-existing with the fields of tomatoes and avocados are multiple ecosystems which we can appreciate as we pick our fresh produce which our chef will use for our dinner.
+The fields of tomatoes and avocados are where we pick our fresh produce which our chef will use for our dinner.

-Around 3pm, we will take the local transport for 30mins to the natural hot springs at Cocalmayo.
-Here we soak our fatigued bodies in the natural, medicinal hot springs provided by Mother Nature, still revered today in traditional Andean beliefs as the Pachamama.
-Upon our return, our trekking chef will have created his specialty with our fresh produce from the day.
+Around 3pm, travel by local transport for 30mins to the natural hot springs at Cocalmayo.
+Here we can soak our tired bodies in the natural, medicinal hot springs provided by Mother Nature, still revered today in traditional Andean beliefs as the Pachamama.
+When we return to camp our trekking chef will have created his specialty with our fresh produce from the day.

 • Meals: Breakfast – Lunch – Afternoon Tea Time – Dinner